 A useful rubric for what elements need to be controlled in a cleaning operation is to think about what changes need to be made to the TACT:

-The best way to ensure that these parameters are optimized, that the chemical composition has been adequately created and to monitor when changes are occurring is to measure the surface cleanliness throughout the process.
+The best way to ensure that these parameters are optimized, that the chemical composition has been adequately created, and to monitor when changes are occurring is to measure the surface cleanliness throughout the process.
 As we’ve established, contamination can come from numerous places and can be due to many different ineffective procedures.
-Therefore, measurement of cleanliness and surface quality needs to happen not only before and after every cleaning step, but also when components arrive from suppliers, before and after storage or handling and anywhere else where the surface has opportunity to change.
-These places are called Critical Control Points and they need to be guarded with inspection equipment that is sensitive to the aspects of cleanliness that are most important to adhesion - namely, chemical cleanliness.
+Therefore, measurement of cleanliness and surface quality needs to happen not only before and after every cleaning step but also when components arrive from suppliers, before and after storage or handling, and anywhere else where the surface has the opportunity to change.
+These places are called Critical Control Points, and they need to be guarded with inspection equipment that is sensitive to the aspects of cleanliness that are most important to adhesion - namely, chemical cleanliness.